• Skip to primary navigation

 For the Icing

 • Butter: You will need two sticks of unsalted butter that have been softened to room temperature for creaming purposes.
+You can use salted butter but if you do just leave out the additional salt.
 To check if your butter is softened, lightly press your finger into the butter.
 If it indents slightly your butter is ready!

 • Sugar: White granulated sugar won’t change the color of your cake, dissolves quickly in baked goods and balances the tart lemon flavor.